What can consumers know from a US wine label?

 What do the name and address of the bottler or producer tell you?

 Domestic wines may have this statement further qualified with terms such as Produced, meaning 75% or more of the wine was fermented at the stated address.
-Vinted means that the wine was subjected to cellar treatment at the stated address.
+Vinted means that the wine was subjected to cellar treatment at the indicated address.
 Produced and Bottled by is used when the wine was bottled at the winery, which made it.
 The optional statement Estate-bottled is reserved exclusively for wines grown, harvested, crushed, fermented, processed, and bottled by a single winery estate within the boundaries of a single AVA.